andersonopt/website/content/blog/product-release-notes-11-16-20.md

 # Fixes

 * Added integration support for additional KML/KMZ data folder structures
-* Fixed APN in 'create project' flow
+* Fixed APN search in 'create project' flow
 * Adjusted map zooming behavior for new projects
 * Addressed timing issues so that project tasks and lat/long coordinates should be visible when project first loads